sigurasg/reversing-the-2465/_posts/2024-06-18-disassembling-2465.md

 # Ghidra all the things!

-When I first got it into my mind to reverse the 2465 firmware, I felt [Ghidra](https://www.ghidra-sre.org/) was the obvious choice, as Ghidra is a powerful free reverse-engineering tool.
+When I first got it into my mind to reverse the 2465 firmware, I felt [Ghidra](https://www.ghidra-sre.org/) was the obvious tool to use, as Ghidra is a powerful *free* reverse-engineering tool.

 So I installed the latest version of Ghidra at the time.
 I loaded up one of the ROM images and looked for an MC6800 disassembler.